conestack/cone.app/docs/source/forms.rst

 Add Forms
 ~~~~~~~~~

-Plumbing bahaviors to render add forms to page *Content Area* or as overlay
+Plumbing behaviors to render add forms to page *Content Area* or as overlay
 form named ``ContentAddForm`` and ``OverlayAddForm`` exists in module
 ``cone.app.browser.authoring``.